Switch to nesto | Get up to $4,300* cashback

 Are RBC Royal Bank rates lower than other big banks?

-RBC Royal Bank mortgage rates are competitive among other big banks and lenders, but they aren’t consistently lower or higher.
+RBC Royal Bank mortgage rates are competitive among other big banks and lenders but aren’t consistently lower or higher.
 Your personal financial situation will often determine whether you qualify for the lowest rates.
 If, for instance, your credit score is low or you’re carrying a higher debt load, you’re not likely to qualify for the best rates.
-And in order to get the best mortgage rate, as well as the mortgage features your desire, it’s important to compare mortgages from multiple providers, which is exactly what nesto does on your behalf.
+In order to get the best mortgage rate and the features you desire, it’s important to compare mortgages from multiple providers, which is exactly what nesto does on your behalf.

 What are the benefits of choosing a smaller lender?

 There are often a number of benefits to getting your mortgage through a smaller lender.
-For one, the banks have very strict policies when it comes to who fits into their mortgage products, whereby smaller lenders are more likely to listen to your story before determining if you qualify for a mortgage.
-As well, smaller lenders often only specialize in mortgages, so they won’t be trying to cross-sell you on other products.
+For one, banks have very strict policies regarding who fits into their mortgage products, so smaller lenders are more likely to listen to your story before determining if you qualify for a mortgage.
+Also, smaller lenders often only specialize in mortgages, so they won’t try to cross-sell you on other products.
 This makes them more focused on ensuring you always have the best mortgage experience possible.

 How do I get a mortgage with RBC Royal Bank?

 You can get an RBC Royal Bank mortgage by going straight to the bank.
-The benefits to not going directly to the bank are that a nesto advisor or mortgage broker will compare multiple lender products and rates to get you the best deal.
+The benefits of not going directly to the bank are that a nesto advisor or mortgage broker will compare multiple lenders’ products and rates to get you the best deal.
 RBC Royal Bank may not always have the best mortgage rate for you.

 Final Thoughts